OctopusDeploy/docs/docs/insights/space-level-insights.md

 To get started with space level insights choose the `Insights` item from the top Menu.
 From there you can create one or more reports.

-We recommend creating a separate reports for each purpose.
+We recommend creating separate reports for each purpose.
 Typically a report would be configured in one of the following ways:
 - One project or a small set of closely related project and all the relevant environments
 - Many projects and only similar environments (e.g. Production-like environments)